Oerdna/4point_probe/README.md

 # 4point_probe
-Four point probe is used to measure resistive properties of semiconductor wafers and thin films.
+Four point probe is used to measure resistive properties of semiconductor wafers and thin films.[ref](https://www.pveducation.org/pvcdrom/characterisation/four-point-probe-resistivity-measurements)